Ira-Shokar/Ira-Shokar.github.io/index.md

  - Nonlinear and Chaotic Systems
  - Adversarial Models

-Please find my Cambridge profile [here](https://www.c2d3.cam.ac.uk/directory/8481/mr-ira-shokar).
+Please find my University of Cambridge Centre for Data-Driven Discovery profile [here](https://www.c2d3.cam.ac.uk/directory/8481/mr-ira-shokar).

 Do reach out to me if you'd like to collaborate or just chat about any of the above, or anything else for that matter!